Surrogacy in Michigan

 Welcome to our comprehensive guide on surrogacy laws in Michigan.
 If you're considering surrogacy in Michigan, it's crucial to understand the legal landscape surrounding this life-changing process.

-Gestational Surrogacy Is Illegal in Michigan
+Gestational Surrogacy is Changing in Michigan

 As of March 19, 2024, Michigan is one step away from making surrogacy legal.
 The Michigan senate passed the Fertility Health Care Act (House Bill 5207) a nine-bill package that protects the rights of all people in Michigan to build a family through assisted reproduction, including surrogacy.
 Part 3 of House Bill 5207 focuses on surrogacy.
 Not only does it repeal the Surrogate Parenting Act, 1988 PA 199, 12 MCL 722.851 to 722.863, that makes surrogacy illegal, it generates a comprehensive framework for surrogacy in Michigan including outlining requirements for surrogates and intended parents, specifying conditions for agreements, and detailing legal procedures and remedies.
 If Governor Gretchen Whitmer signs the bill, paid surrogacy in Michigan will be legal.